lalith2306/AWS-S3/README.md

 # Steps to create an AWS S3 bucket

-This guide give you a step-by-step guide to create an AWS S3 bucket in AWS
+This guide provides you a step-by-step guide to create an AWS S3 bucket in AWS

+---

 ## Objective

 This guide aims to provide a comprehensive, step-by-step methodology on how to create an S3 bucket in AWS.
 Amazon S3 (Simple Storage Service) is a scalable object storage service offered by AWS.
 It allows you to store and retrieve any amount of data, such as documents, images, videos, and backups.
-S3 is commonly used for static website hosting, data archiving, and secure file storage in the cloud.In this guide you will learn how to create a bucket and upload files into it
+S3 is commonly used for static website hosting, data archiving, and secure file storage in the cloud.In this guide you will learn how to create a bucket and upload files into it.

+---

 ## Prerequisites

 - AWS account
 - IAM user with permissions to access S3

+---

 ## Task : Create a S3 bucket